saracuriel/VP-Onboarding-Doc/level_1/properties/data_service.rst

 	  - Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to identified or identifiable persons (as per GDPR definition), otherwise "false".
 	  - | ejprd:personalData
 	* - **Theme**
-	  - Points to an URL that specifies relevant ontology concepts that classify the patient registry.
+	  - Points to an URL that specifies relevant ontology concepts that classify the data service.
 Typically, these can be looked up using the `Ontology Lookup Service (OLS) <https://www.ebi.ac.uk/ols/index>`_ or Bioportal.
 	  - | dcterms:theme
 	* - **Contact Point**
 	  - Pointer to a Contact Point, Range is vCard
 	  - | dcat:contactPoint
 	* - **Language**
-	  - An ISO 639-1 two-letter code for the languages this patient registry is provided in.
-Example: en indicates that this patient registry is available in English.
+	  - An ISO 639-1 two-letter code for the languages this data service is provided in.
+Example: en indicates that this data service is available in English.
 The range is an xsd:string.
 The ISO language codes can be found at: `ISO639-1 <https://id.loc.gov/vocabulary/iso639-1.html>`_ and `an example <http://id.loc.gov/vocabulary/iso639-1/en>`_.
 	  - | dcterms:language